-- d) Previous Uses of Adjacent Properties; - e) Hazardous and Petroleum Substances Storage and Use; - f) Evidence of Aboveground or Belowground Storage Tanks; - g) Drums or Unidentified Storage Containers; - h) Electrical Equipment with Known or Suspected PCBs; - i) Pools of Free Liquid, Stains or Corrosion or Odors; - j) A General Description of the Presence of Floor Drains, Sumps/Pits, Septic Systems and Wells; - k) Stressed Vegetation or Dead Vegetation; and - 1) Signs of Oil and Gas Well Development.
+- a.)
+Current Land Use. - b.)
+Previous Uses. - c.)
+Current Uses of Adjacent Properties. - d.)
+Previous Uses of Adjacent Properties. - e.)
+Hazardous and Petroleum Substances Storage and Use. - f.)
+Evidence of Aboveground or Belowground Storage Tanks. - g.)
+Drums or Unidentified Storage Containers. - h.)
+Electrical Equipment with Known or Suspected PCBs. - i.)
+Pools of Free Liquid, Stains or Corrosion or Odors. - j.)
+A General Description of the Presence of Floor Drains, Sumps/Pits, Septic Systems and Wells.

+- k.)
+Stressed Vegetation or Dead Vegetation. - 1.)
+Signs of Oil and Gas Well Development.

-2) Interviews of Persons Familiar with the Site.
+2.)
+Interviews of Persons Familiar with the Site.